 - Other organisations and agencies which are connected with children and young people’s health and disability such as Contact a Family or Enable.
 See Useful links

 - Children and young people who have a healthcare need/problem and different family members.

-As well as providing information, support, advice, a liaison role and resources on any aspect of a child or young person’s healthcare, we also have a range of projects operating in different parts of the country, each of which deals with a specific topic of children’s and young people’s health.
+As well as providing information, support, a liaison role, and resources on any aspect of a child or young person’s healthcare, we also have a range of services, each of which deal with a specific topic of children’s and young people’s health.

-delivering workshops to foster and kinship carers on the issues around the health needs and rights of looked after children and young people.
+delivering support and workshops to foster and kinship carers on the issues around the health needs and rights of looked after children and young people.

-- Give advice about the healthcare services available for children and young people
+- Give information about the healthcare services available for children and young people

 - Explain how young people can access these

 - Help young people understand their rights in relation to healthcare services

 - Help young people have their say about services